spooniekids/sk1/content/_index.md

 >
 > “In the spoon theory, a spoon represents an amount of energy.
 Spoonies only have a certain number of spoons per day, and have to be careful not to use more than they have otherwise they will crash.”

-The resource helps professionals, and parents, work with the child to understand how they can manage their fatigue so they are better able to participate in activities, but without pushing themselves too far.
+The Spooniekids resources help professionals and parents work with the child to understand how they can manage their fatigue so they are better able to participate in activities, but without pushing themselves too far.

 Different activities can take a different number of spoons and each day is different.
 Joanna says: